graphile/graphile.github.io/src/pages/graphile-build/index.md

 know what's coming and make sure it requests the correct fields ahead of time, leading to fewer round-trips and higher performance.

-We use this functionality in [PostGraphile](/postgraphile/) to serve even deeply nested requests with just one SQL query.
+[PostGraphile](/postgraphile/) uses this functionality to serve even deeply nested requests with just one SQL query.
 Result: significantly reduced query latency.

 </div>
 </div>